jupyterhub/jupyter-remote-desktop-proxy/images/README.md

    correctly, so users can double click certain kinds of files and have them open in specific applications.

+Base and all additional inheriting from it have the following additional tags:

+1. The UTC date on which the image was built
+2. The commit hash of the repo when the image was built
+3. The version of the base Ubuntu image used for the image
+4. The version of python used for the image

+Child images may have additional tags provided as well, particularly around the version of the application they provide.

 ## QGIS image `quay.io/jupyter-remote-desktop-proxy/qgis`

 This image is based off the base image, and installs the popular [QGIS](https://qgis.org/en/site/) application.
 A desktop launcher icon is provided, along with filetype associations so users can double click most files that can be opend via QGIS and they will be!

+In addition to the tags provided by the base image, qgis image provides two additional tags:

+1. The _full_ qgis version, such as `qgis-3.31.2`
+2. A _partial_ qgis version, such as `qgis-3.31`

 ## Policy for adding images